mitre/saml/docs/saml.md

 You may adjust settings as needed for your environment.

-Below is a sample template for the SAML settings JSON file (refer to the [python3-saml page](https://github.com/onelogin/python3-saml/) for full documentation and examples):
+Below is a sample template for the SAML settings JSON file, which is also located in `config/sample.json` in the plugin.
+Refer to the [python3-saml page](https://github.com/onelogin/python3-saml/) for full documentation and examples.
 ```json
 {
     "strict": true,